Technical Info about JMB's PCs

 I planned the next AMD workstation

-as the Intel PC were no longer reliable
+as Intel PCs were no longer reliable

 (on 25.07.2023 I submitted